softinio/softinio.com/content/post/lessons-learned-from-being-a-zio-contributor.md

 ## Contribution Etiquette and Collaboration ##

 The environment to contribute to an open source project is very different than how you collaborate with colleagues at work.
 The biggest points to realize is everyone is in effect a volunteer giving up their time to help.
-They maybe in a different timezone and only have second pockets of time around their busy lives to take part.
+They maybe in a different timezone and only have certain pockets of time around their busy lives to take part.

 As such working in harmony, being patient and greatful for all the help is very important.
 What I would like to summaries a few do's and don't that we should follow as an etiquette in order to maintain a happy and welcoming environment for all.